 Proximity to the Redmond Airport about 20 miles north of Bend makes it easy for remote workers to connect with clients or home offices.
 With six airlines (United, Delta, Alaska, American, Sun Country and Allegiant) providing services out of Redmond, direct flights to Portland, Seattle, Los Angeles, San Francisco, Las Vegas, Salt Lake City and Denver are readily available.

 There’s a certain level of disconnect, though, that comes naturally with being a remote worker.
 The lack of in-person human interaction can become a grind over time.
 But there is hope.
 Bend has several options for renting coworking space.
 BendTECH was one of the first in town and has a mission to create and sustain a culture of collaboration, networking and entrepreneurship in a thriving and diverse business community.
 The Haven was created by women for everyone.
-The Wilds is Bend’s first hybrid coworking and art studio space and they cater to creative people (think of photographers, designers, writers, etc.), located on Bend’s West Side.
 If you love dogs, check out Embark, a coworking community that in true Bend fashion, allows dogs!
-Over on the east part of Bend, you will find 9th Street Village, a coworking environment that blends tech and fine arts.
 Located in North West Crossing, The Collective NWX is Bend’s newest coworking space.

-If you don’t need coworking space, but you need space for your products, Collective Pallet offers shared wareshouse space and services for your business.
+If you don’t need coworking space, but you need space for your products, Collective Pallet offers shared warehouse space and services for your business.

 Each of these options for working space requires a membership, but the cost can be worth it to maintain a sense of connectivity and a source for inspiration and innovation.